Table2Object Operator

 Enter the name (header) of the column that contains the values you want to use in each key/value pair.

-In this use case, let's take a look at how to use the Table2Object operator to create an object out of a table.
-As the operator's name suggests, the data input source for a Table2Object operator needs to be a table.
-You'll start by setting up a Data Table component for this use case.
-The Data Table contains 2 columns: field and value.
+Now, let's explore the Table2Object operator to create an object from a table.
+You'll begin by setting up a Data Table component that contains two columns: field and value.
 Each row of the table becomes a key/value pair in the final object.

 Configure the Data Table Component